$\delta_{CP}$-free constraints on NSI parameters $\varepsilon_{e\mu}$ and $\varepsilon_{e\tau}$ using high-purity $\nu_\mu$ CC events at IceCube DeepCore: Analysis methodology

 The fitting in the analysis involves a detailed treatment of systematic uncertainties following Ref.~\cite{IceCubeCollaboration:2023wtb}.
 We incorporate the systematic uncertainties related to the detector, atmospheric flux, neutrino-nucleon interaction cross section, neutrino oscillation parameters, and background, such as atmospheric muons.
 There are a total of 20 nuisance parameters considered in the analysis, which are freely varied during the $\chi^2$ minimization.

 \begin{itemize}

-\item \textbf{Detector:} The detector-related uncertainties are parameterized by five nuisance parameters.
+\item \textit{Detector:} The detector-related uncertainties are parameterized by five nuisance parameters.
 This includes a global efficiency parameter for the DOMs and two parameters each for the optical properties corresponding to scattering and absorption of photons in ice.
 Two additional nuisance parameters are included to account for the effects of refrozen ice in the string holes on the angular acceptance of the DOMs.

-\item \textbf{Atmospheric flux:} Seven nuisance parameters are used to describe the atmospheric neutrino flux model, which includes the uncertainties in the spectral index and the production of charged mesons in the atmosphere.
+\item \textit{Atmospheric flux:} Seven nuisance parameters are used to describe the atmospheric neutrino flux model, which includes the uncertainties in the spectral index and the production of charged mesons in the atmosphere~\cite{Barr:2006it}.

-\item \textbf{Cross section:} The neutrino-nucleon interaction cross-section uncertainties are parameterized by four nuisance parameters, which include the axial mass parameter for charged-current quasi-elastic interactions, the axial mass parameter for charged-current resonant interactions, a single scaling parameter for deep inelastic scattering, and the ratio of neutral-current to charged-current interaction cross sections.
+\item \textit{Cross section:} The neutrino-nucleon interaction cross-section uncertainties are parameterized by four nuisance parameters, which include the axial mass parameter for charged-current quasi-elastic interactions, the axial mass parameter for charged-current resonant interactions, a single scaling parameter for deep inelastic scattering, and the ratio of neutral-current to charged-current interaction cross sections.

-\item \textbf{Oscillation parameters:} The atmospheric neutrino oscillation parameters $\theta_{23}$ and $\Delta m_{31}^2$ are included as nuisance parameters.
-Other oscillation parameters, except $\delta_\text{CP}$, are kept fixed at the values reported by NuFit v5.2~\cite{Esteban:2020cvm}.
-We have checked that the impact of taking $\delta_\text{CP}$ as a free nuisance parameter is negligible on this analysis.
-We have also checked that the results do not depend on the choice of the true value of $\delta_\text{CP}$.
-Therefore, $\delta_\text{CP}$ is fixed at $0^\circ$ during the fit.
-These checks ensure that the NSI constraints presented in this work are free from $\delta_\text{CP}$ degeneracy.
+\item \textit{Oscillation parameters:} The atmospheric neutrino oscillation parameters $\theta_{23}$ and $\Delta m_{31}^2$ are included as nuisance parameters.
+Other oscillation parameters, except $\delta_{CP}$, are kept fixed at the values reported by NuFit v5.2~\cite{Esteban:2020cvm}.
+Throughout this work, we assume normal mass ordering.
+We have checked that the impact of taking $\delta_{CP}$ as a free nuisance parameter is negligible on this analysis.
+We have also checked that the results do not depend on the choice of the true value of $\delta_{CP}$.
+Therefore, $\delta_{CP}$ is fixed at $0^\circ$ during the fit.
+These checks ensure that the NSI constraints presented in this work are free from $\delta_{CP}$ degeneracy.

-\item \textbf{Normalization:} Two separate normalization parameters are included for neutrinos and atmospheric muons. \end{itemize}
+\item \textit{Normalization:} Two separate normalization parameters are included for neutrinos and atmospheric muons. \end{itemize}